foopgp/foopgp-hugowebsite/content/english/about/join.md

 | May 2027      | ≈ €199.09 |
 | May 2028      | ≈ €276.43 |

-[^threshold]: The threshold is expressed **in djis**, not in euros — so it evolves automatically and impartially with the association's monetary mechanics, with no commercial manager having to arbitrate it.
+[^threshold]: The threshold is expressed **in djis**, not in euros — so it evolves automatically and impartially with the organisation's monetary mechanics, with no manager having to arbitrate it.
 The `bl-foopgp t2g 6.42` function lets anyone verify the equivalent in euros at any given date.

 ---